actualbudget/actual/docs/reports-filters/filters.md

-# Filtering In Actual
+# Filtering Transactions

 ### Introduction

-Filter is a little known tool in Actual but is really quite a powerhouse.
+Filtering is a little known tool in Actual but is really quite a powerhouse.
 Filters go well beyond the simple Search tool and will allow you to create all sorts of useful transaction summaries.
 This will help you view various aspects of your spending, extract data for tax filing and so on.

 ### Caveats